Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - 2 minutes, several times per day

-Sounds trivial but is therapeutically extremely valuable: diaphragmatic breathing lowers the baseline tension of the neck muscles because the accessory breathing muscles in the neck are relieved.
+Sounds trivial but is training-based extremely valuable: diaphragmatic breathing lowers the baseline tension of the neck muscles because the accessory breathing muscles in the neck are supported.

 All of these exercises are also available in a structured format in the Cervio app — with timers, sets and progression.
 Find more neck exercises in our dedicated article.

-Not every physiotherapist is equally suited for neck pain and cervical spine problems.
+Not every trainer is equally suited for neck pain and cervical spine problems.
 These tips help with the search:

 Look for Qualifications

-- Manual therapy certification: A specialist qualification — useful for joint restrictions and mobility limitations
+- Manual training certification: A specialist qualification — useful for joint restrictions and mobility limitations

-- Orthopedic manual therapy (OMT): The highest specialization in manual medicine
+- Orthopedic manual training (OMT): The highest specialization in manual medicine

 - Cervical spine specialization: Some clinics focus specifically on the spine or neck

-- Vestibular rehabilitation: Important if dizziness accompanies your symptoms
+- Balance training: Important if dizziness accompanies your symptoms

-- Only passive treatments (massage, heat, electrotherapy) without active exercise therapy
+- Only passive routines (massage, heat, electrotraining) without active exercise training

 - No individual assessment at the first appointment